colin-walker/blog-In/README.md

 # blog-In

+## Please note:

+_This is an old version of (b)log-In and does not reflect the current system I use (either in range of functionality or security).
+It can be used freely for reference purposes and forked according to the licence._

 ### The (b)log-In blogging system.

 (b)log-In (a play on blogging, login and inline) is a custom CMS built specifically for blogging that emerged from my efforts to make WordPress a simpler platform.